bernie-skipole/indi/docs/source/usage/functions.rst

 You will be asked for each parameter, this function will do the password hashing, and will finally produce the config file.

+Using a config file to provide parameters may be usefull where docker containers are used, as config files in a drive shared with a host can be easily changed, as opposed to creating new containers.
+The runclient function parses the config file and then calls further functions - these are also available if you want to create your own scripts, and are described below.

 make_wsgi_app
 ^^^^^^^^^^^^^